openraildata/td-trust-example-python3/README.md

 connected.

-For this reason, this example does not use durable subscriptions by default, although you can set the constant `USE_DURABLE_SUBSCRIPTION` to `True` if you do wish to to use this.
+For this reason, this example does not use durable subscriptions by default, although you can pass the argument `--durable` if you wish to do so.
 If you bridge the feed to your own message queue server, no such constraint exists and there's no reason not to use durable subscriptions with STOMP.

 See [here](https://wiki.openraildata.com/index.php?title=About_the_Network_Rail_feeds#Durable_subscriptions_via_STOMP)
 for more information.